 Needs: A practical, waterproof, and cozy jacket for the dreary, rainy Portland winter

 I can’t decide if I want something extreme or subtle.
-In my deep animal print Google search I found a blue leopard print puffer jacket at Land’s End, and it’s tempting and pretty affordable.
+In my deep animal print Google search I found a leopard print puffer jacket at Land’s End, and it’s tempting and pretty affordable.
 It would also match perfectly with my prized possession, my blue leopard tracksuit from Juicy Couture.